Support & Guidance

 Many groups within RDA will already hold a Riding School Licence.
 This is provided by your local authority and is the result of legislation made to protect the welfare of animals involved in commercial business.

-You require a license if you are business that hires out horses for riding and/or instruction in riding.
+According to the GOV website, you require a license if you are business that hires out horses for riding and/or instruction in riding.
 You are a business if your activities are intended to make a profit, earn commission or result in fees.
 You are not a business if:

 • You occasionally lend a horse, even if a small fee is charged, where there is no profit or intent to make a profit.